 About Industrial and Management Systems Engineering

-The Department offers a bachelor's degree in industrial engineering; master's degrees in industrial engineering, industrial hygiene, and safety management; and Ph.D. programs in industrial engineering and occupational health and safety.
-Our faculty work extensively with students in such areas as communication skills, personal growth and development, creation of summer internship opportunities, a senior capstone project experience, and permanent job opportunities.
-Scholarships are available.
+The Department offers a bachelor's degree in industrial engineering; master's degrees in industrial engineering, and safety management; and PhD programs in industrial engineering and occupational health and safety.
+Our faculty work extensively with students in such areas as communication skills, personal growth and development, creation of summer internship opportunities, a senior capstone project experience and permanent job opportunities.

-The most common job titles for our industrial engineering graduates are: Industrial Engineer/Manufacturing Engineer - 29%; Logistics Supply Chain Engineer - 18%; Consultant - 18%; Sales Engineer - 18%.
-Since 2000, 23% of our Industrial Engineering graduates have risen to a position of Vice President or higher in their company.
+The most common job titles for our industrial engineering graduates are: industrial engineer/manufacturing engineer (29%), logistics supply chain engineer (18%) consultant (18%) and sales engineer (18%).
+Since 2000, 23 percent of our industrial engineering graduates have risen to a position of vice president or higher in their company.

-To advance our professions through innovative and high-quality academic programs, relevant research, and professional services that address the needs of West Virginia, the nation, and the world.
+The mission of the bachelor of science in industrial engineering program is to advance the industrial engineering profession through innovative and high quality academic programs, relevant research and professional services that address the needs of West Virginia, the nation and the world.

 WVU strengthens West Virginia’s manufacturing infrastructure through $3.8 million NSF grant

 WVU earns federal funding to assist manufacturers in cutting carbon footprint

 Nimbarte named interim chair of industrial and management systems engineering